Drug Sentencing Guidelines

 At Crain Lewis Brogdon, LLP, our drug crimes defense lawyers have handled many drug crimes cases in state and federal courts throughout Texas.
 We understand the rules of discovery and how to suppress illegally-obtained evidence for all levels of drug charges.

-Contact our Dallas, Texas defense firm.
+Contact a Dallas criminal defense lawyer at our firm.
 We fight hard to protect our clients' rights in court and to seek the best possible outcome in sentencing.
 We look for every fact that could justify a downward departure in sentencing, be it age or health problems, your background, or your actual role in the events in question.

 Contact a federal drug crime defense lawyer at our Dallas office by calling (214) 301-5007.
 We give you a free assessment and help you understand your legal options.